 In Washington state, debtors who want to file for bankruptcy are allowed to exempt (“protect”) up to $125,000 in equity in a primary home located in Washington under RCW 6.13 and up to $15k in property used as a homestead.
-Washington state is considered raising the homestead exemption in a proposed bill SB 5408.
+Washington state is considered raising the homestead exemption in a proposed bill SB 5408. *UPDATE*: The homestead bill is was signed into law on 5/13/2021 to raise the homestead exemption to the median sale price in your county from the prior year based on data found here.
 I had the chance to discuss whether the Washington state homestead exemption should be increased on 1150AM KKNW and you can listen to that segment here:

 This homestead exemption was last updated in 2007 and If you have been paying attention, the real estate market in Washington state and King County in particular has soared since 2007 and the current Washington state homestead exemption is not enough to protect most homes of debtors who want to file for chapter 7 bankruptcy.
 This either eliminates chapter 7 bankruptcy as an option or forces debtors to consider an expensive chapter 13 bankruptcy repayment plan or not qualify for bankruptcy altogether.